KGH1113/chalkhak-backend/README.md

   ```

 - **GET** `/api/posts/get`
-  Get a posts that is uploaded specific .
+  Get a posts that is uploaded specific date.
+If there is nothing in query param, posts uploaded recent 7days will given.
 Requires JWT.
   **Query Params**:
-  - `postId`: The date the post was uploaded
+  - `date`: The date the post was uploaded

 - **POST** `/api/posts/upload-media`
   Upload media (image or video) to an existing post.
 Requires JWT.